Jerry West's Success and Achievements in Timeline

 2010: Naismith Memorial Basketball Hall of Fame Induction

-In 2010, the 1960 U.S. Olympic gold medal team, which included Jerry West, was inducted into the Naismith Memorial Basketball Hall of Fame.
+In 2010, the 1960 U.S. Olympic gold medal team, of which Jerry West was a member, was inducted into the Naismith Memorial Basketball Hall of Fame.

 February 17, 2011: Statue Unveiled at Staples Center